 Back in July, the Wheel of Time TV series made a casting announcement regarding the Grinwells.
 Alongside Master and Mistress Grinwell, they also announced the character “Dana” was cast.
 It is unclear if Dana a name-change for the oldest Grinwell daughter or if she is unrelated to this sequence of the story.
 There are thousands of names in these books, with no Danas, so she could really be anyone.

-My initial reaction to seeing those actors is that they look too young.
-They look roughly my age.
+My initial reaction to seeing those actors was that they looked too young.
+The adults look roughly my age.
 Then I suddenly realized to my horror that in a 16th Century type setting, people that age really could have nine kids.